isomerpages/moe-cjc-openhouse/_admission/Financial Aid.md

-Students who satisfy the eligibility criteria for the MOE FAS Scheme may submit the application form to the General Office.
-[2021 MOE FAS Application Form.pdf](/files/2021%20moe%20fas%20application%20form.pdf)
+Students who satisfy the eligibility criteria for the MOE FAS Scheme may submit the application online via this website [https://go.gov.sg/moe-efas](https://go.gov.sg/moe-efas)